7 Things You Didn’t Know About 55 Broadway

 Other newspapers advised men not to let women or children see these naked forms.
-A hilarious anecdote (which I desperately hope is true) is that Epstein had to shave around an inch of the young lad’s private parts (in Day above) because when it rained it created a perfectly arched jet of water onto the pavement!
+A hilarious anecdote (which I desperately hope is true) is that Epstein had to shave around 2 inches of the young lad’s private parts (in Day above) because when it rained it created a perfectly arched jet of water onto the pavement!

 3. There’s Serious Attention to Detail